 800-492-0359 in Maryland

-As mandated by the Hill-Burton Act, about 150 healthcare facilities nationwide provide free or reduced-cost care for patients who are unable to pay and to make their services available to all persons residing in the facility’s area.
-Patients are eligible to apply for Hill-Burton free care if their income is at or below the current Health & Human Services (HHS) Poverty Guidelines, and to reduced-cost care if income is 2 times the HHS Poverty Guidelines.
+As mandated by the Hill-Burton Act, about 140 healthcare facilities nationwide participate in this service to provide free or reduced-cost care for patients who are unable to pay for their care, and to make their services available to all persons residing in the facility’s area.
+Patients are eligible to apply for Hill-Burton free care if their income is at or below the current Health & Human Services (HHS) Poverty Guidelines, and for reduced-cost care if income is ≤2 times the HHS Poverty Guidelines.

 National Cancer Institute: Organizations That Offer Support Services

 The NIH maintains a database of government agencies and national organizations that provide financial assistance to patients with cancer and their families.
 In addition, it provides information about patient assistance programs.